yinghuaxuan/SpecFirst.xUnit/tests/SpecFirst.Core.Specs/DecisionTable/Parser/DecisionTableComponentParser.spec.md

 In the following sections, we are going to look at each parser and see what they do and how they work.
 But before that, let's create a few sample decision tables for illustrations.

-## A few sample decision tables
+## Set up the sample decision tables
-We create a few sample decision tables in HTML that are going to be used for testing all the parsers.

 1. Decision table
 [\<table>